randyrossi/bmc64/README.md

 # Sound

 Since v1.0.6, the default Sid engine is 'ReSid' which more accurately reproduces the sound chip.
-However, using ReSid on a Raspberry Pi 2 can sometimes cause stuttering on more demanding demos.  (i.e. Comaland: last sequence of the first disk).
-For most software, it doesn't appear to be an issue.
-If you see stuttering, switch to the Fast engine.

-You can also switch between 6581 and 8580 models as well as turn on/off the filter.
+You can switch between 6581 and 8580 models as well as turn on/off the filter.
 For ReSid, only fast interpolation method is currently supported.

 # Keyboards